An Open Letter to Congress on Military AI, Democratic Oversight, and the Cost of Principle

 The phrase “any lawful use” sounds like a constraint.
 It is not.
 It is a delegation.

-This is a structural bypass of domestic governance.
-The decisions are happening.
-The debate is not.
+This is a structural bypass of domestic governance where the decisions are happening without debate.

-The laws of war, the Fourth Amendment, the basic question of when and how the state may watch and kill in our name—these are not matters that should be settled by what a government lawyer can argue technically permissible in a classified annex to a defense contract.
+The laws of war, the Fourth Amendment, and the basic question of when and how the state may watch and kill in our name.
+These are not matters that should be settled by what a government lawyer can argue is technically permissible in a classified annex to a defense contract.
 They are matters for public deliberation and legislative action.
 That is what Congress is for.

 When the government designates a company a “supply chain risk” for drawing ethical lines, it does not merely punish that one company.
 It broadcasts a lesson to every other firm in the industry: compliance pays; principle is a liability.

 The “supply chain risk” designation applied to Anthropic deserves congressional scrutiny on its own terms.
 But the larger issue is the incentive structure it reveals and reinforces.
-We should not be building a sovereign AI stack on a foundation that punishes conscience.
+We should not build a sovereign AI stack on a foundation that punishes conscience.

 This is the shape of the tool that was already used against Anthropic.
 The target was an AI company.
 The mechanism does not care about the targets.

-I want to be careful here, as I am not claiming this is the government’s present intention toward churches or religious institutions.
-But I am saying that the tool exists, and that it has already been used as described.
-The sovereign AI stack being assembled around the mechanism will make the tool dramatically more capable—faster, cheaper, quieter, and harder to contest than it is today.
+To be clear, I am not claiming this is the government’s present intention toward churches or religious institutions.
+I am saying that the tool exists and was used.
+The sovereign AI stack benignly assembled around the mechanism will make the tool dramatically more capable–faster, cheaper, quieter, and harder to contest than it is today.
 You do not need malicious intent for a powerful tool to cause serious harm.
 You only need the tool to exist and the constraints on its use to be weak.

-There is a longer game being played here, and it concerns me more than any single contract.
+A longer game is being played here, and it concerns me more than any single contract.

-The United States is quietly assembling what might be called a sovereign AI stack: a fusion of state authority with corporate cloud and AI infrastructure that centralizes enormous power over data, perception, targeting, and decision-making in a layer that Congress neither designed, nor meaningfully controls.
-When that stack is fed by pervasive surveillance, governed by the executive-corporate nexus, and tied to frontier AI systems with poorly bounded capabilities, it creates a path around the normal friction of democratic governance, that is, around bicameral negotiation, public debate, judicial scrutiny, and the slower deliberative processes that exist precisely to prevent the concentration of unchecked power.
+The United States is quietly assembling what might be called a sovereign AI tack: a fusion of state authority and corporate cloud and AI infrastructure that centralizes enormous power over data, perception, targeting, and decision-making in a layer that Congress neither designed nor clearly controls.
+When that stack is fed by pervasive surveillance, governed by the executive-corporate nexus, and tied to frontier AI systems with poorly bounded capabilities, it creates a path around the normal friction of democratic governance–around bicameral negotiation, public debate, judicial scrutiny, and the slower deliberative processes that exist precisely to prevent the concentration of unchecked power.

-I want to be direct about what I am describing.
-I am describing a structural tendency that is already in motion, in procurement documents and legal interpretations that most elected officials have not read and most citizens do not know exist.
+What I am describing is a structural tendency that is already in motion, in procurement documents and legal interpretations that most elected officials have not read, and most citizens lack awareness.
 A sovereign AI stack left unaddressed by law does not need to be malicious to erode democracy.
 It only needs to be faster than the legislative process—and it already is.

 I am not asking you to ignore legitimate national security concerns, nor am I pretending our adversaries are standing still.
 I am, rather, asking you to insist that the United States pursue its security without sacrificing the democratic architecture that makes that security worth having.

-Hold public hearings on military AI contracts.
 Require senior DoW officials and executives from major AI labs to testify, in public, about the terms under which their systems may be used for surveillance, targeting, and autonomous operations.
 Make the standard “lawful use” clauses visible to the degree possible.
-Sunlight is not a threat to national security.
-Unaccountable power is.
+Unaccountable power is a threat to national security.

-Legislate hard red lines.
-At a minimum, Congress should establish clear statutory prohibitions—enforceable in court—on using frontier AI systems for mass, suspicion-less domestic surveillance of U.S. persons, and on deploying fully autonomous lethal systems that can select and engage human targets without meaningful human control and accountability.
+At a minimum, Congress should establish clear statutory prohibitions–enforceable in court–on using frontier AI systems for mass, suspicionless domestic surveillance of U.S. persons, and on deploying fully autonomous lethal systems that can select and engage human targets without meaningful human control and accountability.
 These limits should not live in internal Pentagon policy or private contractual language.
-They should be law.
+They should be the law.

 I am a Christian.
 I do not expect the United States to legislate theology, and I am not asking it to.